dotnet/csharplang/proposals/low-level-struct-improvements.md

 - A `ref readonly struct` must declare its `ref` fields as `ref readonly`
 - The span safety rules for constructors, fields and assignment must be updated as outlined in this document.
+- The span safety rules need to include the definition of `ref` values that "refer to the heap".

 ### Provide struct this escape annotation
 The rules for the scope of `this` in a `struct` limit the *ref-safe-to-escape*